 *Results are reported as unweighted counts where sample size is less than 20.

 Early Replacement Rebate.
-When the EEB Evaluation Consultant first approached the team about a process evaluation of the CAC rebate program, the team was asked to focus on the decision-making regarding the early replacement rebate.
+When the EEB Evaluation Consultant first approached the team about market research related to the CAC rebate program, the team was asked to focus on the decision-making regarding the early replacement rebate.
 Therefore, the team asked a number of detailed questions regarding the early replacement rebate.
 In their efforts to explore this question, the team discovered that there appeared to be no formal criteria for defining “early replacement” for CAC.
 The evaluation team was informed that the Companies follow a rule of thumb that any CAC more than 10 years old that is still functioning qualifies as an early replacement.
 The team used that definition when discussing early retirement with the respondents.

-More than one-third of participants (36%) who did not replace their CAC reported that they were told by the auditor that, because of their unit’s age, they could obtain an additional $250 rebate for replacing their CAC (Table 3-25).
+More than one-third of participants (36%) who did not replace their CAC reported that they were told by the auditor that, because of their unit’s age, they could obtain an additional $250 rebate for replacing their CAC (Table 4-23).
 It is also worth noting that 81% of households not replacing their CAC reported that the units in their home are more than 10 years old, meaning that they met the “rule of thumb” for eligibility for an early replacement rebate.
-As noted in Table 3-16, those households that decided not to replace a CAC most often did so because of the cost or because their unit was still operating.
+As noted in Table 4-14, those households that decided not to replace a CAC most often did so because of the cost or because their unit was still operating.
+Unfortunately, the data collected by the program did not allow the evaluation team to calculate the rate at which early replacement opportunities went unrealized among the sample.

-Table 4-25: Auditor Informed Participant of Additional Early Retirement Rebate
+Table 4-23: Auditor Informed Participant of Additional Early Retirement Rebate